Self-Care Coaching for Creatives

-Julia Cameron, in the chapter of The Artist's Way titled "Week 12: Recovering a Sense of Faith", describes "Wet Blankets" as those people in our lives who dampen our creative spirit.
+In The Artist's Way Julia Cameron describes "Wet Blankets" in the chapter "Week 12: Recovering a Sense of Faith" as people in our lives who dampen our creative spirit.
 She suggests that we "move silently among doubters", and that we actually craft lists of who will nourish and support us and those who are sure to act as "Wet Blankets."
 Then it's up to us to protect our creative dreams by choosing carefully who to share them with.

-SARK, in the chapter of Make Your Creative Dreams Real titled "Fabulous Fifth Month: Creative Dreams Support Systems", advises us to be proactive and that we teach our friends and family how best to support us in our creative work.
-She gives concrete suggestions about what to say and what to ask for.
+Likewise, in Make Your Creative Dreams Real SARK advises us to be proactive and teach our friends and family how best to support us in our creative work.
+In the chapter "Fabulous Fifth Month: Creative Dreams Support Systems", she gives concrete suggestions about what to say and what to ask for.
 She also gives guidelines for looking outside your regular circle of family and friends and forming a "creative dream team" with other artists for the specific purpose of nurturing each other's creativity.